Feedbacks between chemical and mechanical processes in the lithosphere

 Broad patterns of orogenic growth

-Understanding the spacio-temporal patterns of deformation and metamorphism during a collisional event yield valuable constraints on orogen growth and scale.
+Understanding the spacio-temporal patterns of deformation and metamorphism during a collisional event yield valuable constraints on orogen growth, geometry and scale.
 Because many ancient orogens are deeply eroded, we are often limited in our investigations to the deep crustal metamorphic roots of mountain belts.

 The 1.8-1.7 Ga Big Sky Orogen is one such example of a deeply eroded and poorly exposed collisional orogen.
 New geochronologic, petrologic data, when placed within the regional framework of timing, magnitude of deformation, and metamorphism reveal a pattern of foreland-directed propagation of high-grade thermotectonism across the orogen.
 This is a similar pattern and magnitude to that which has been observed in other major collisional orogens throughout geologic history (Condit et al., 2015, Lithosphere).

 Deformation, fabric development and resulting seismic anisotropy

 Seismic anisotropy, the directional differences in seismic wave velocity through a medium, is a powerful tool for mapping and identifying inaccessible structures and processes at depth.
 Within the deep crust, alignment of mineral crystal lattices (strong LPO/CPOs) during deformation or metamorphic phase growth can create strong seismic anisotropy signals within localized high strain zones or areas of pervasive fabric development.

 The strength of these anisotropic signals are intimately linked to the production of CPOs (crystallographic preferred orientations), within key anisotropic minerals.
 In turn, CPO strength is due to the active deformation mechanisms.
 Thus, detailed studies of deformation mechanisms can be directly linked to the strength of seismic anisotropy.

 A component of my current research is focused on constraining the production of CPOs (and thus anisotropy) in amphibole rich tectonites.
 This is done through a combination of detailed microstructural and EBSD work on natural amphibole rich lower crustal shear zones, and an experimental approach (Coming soon!).